 For Senior Citizen Exemptions – The exemption becomes effective on the beginning of the second regular billing period commencing after the utility companies have been notified.

 Residents may be eligible for a refund of taxes improperly collected by the utilities.
-Residents seeking a refund must contact the City of Newark Finance Department.
+Residents seeking a refund must complete the Utility Users Tax Refund Form below.

 Questions – contact: